 March 16, 1960

-Margaret "Tichaona muhondo" Dongo is a Zimbabwean politician, former member of the Zimbabwe African National Union Patriotic Front and one of the most celebrated veterans of the Zimbabwean Liberation Struggle.
+Margaret "Tichaona muhondo" Dongo is a Zimbabwean politician, former member of the Zimbabwe African National Union Patriotic Front and one of the most celebrated veterans of the Zimbabwean Liberation Struggle / Second Chimurenga.

 Early Political Activity

 Margaret served as a receptionist at the Zimbabwe Inter-Africa News Agency (ZIANA) for two years before being employed at Jongwe printers as a proof reader.
-She also served in the president's office as an intelligence field officer beteeen 1983 and 1990.
-She also got heavily involved in politics between 1990 and 2000 having been elected on a ZANU PF ticket initially before she contested as an independent and winning the following election.
+She also served in the president's office as an intelligence field officer between 1983 and 1990.
+She was also heavily involved in politics between 1990 and 2000, having been elected on a Zanu PF ticket initially before she contested as an independent and winning the following election.
 Dongo's run as an independent candidate was necessitated by the fact that she had been dropped by her party apparently for not towing the party line.
-In the first instance she lost the election she lost but successfully challenged the results in court represented by Tendai Biti as her legal counsel, she went on to win the election re-run becoming the first independent MP in post-independence Zimbabwe.
+In the first instance she lost the election but successfully challenged the results in court represented by Tendai Biti as her legal counsel, she went on to win the election re-run becoming the first independent MP in post-independence Zimbabwe.

 “That was an attempt on my life,” Dongo told the Daily News on Sunday, adding “I am not surprised as this is not the first time that this has happened to me.
 “In August 1995, I survived a petrol bomb attack in St Marys (Chitungwiza) before I had another similar experience in Sunningdale the following year”.
 “It could be that they are trying to instil fear in me because of my work as a political activist.
 Still, one asks why me and why has it happened in such a way.
 “All this also causes one to ask where we can go where they cannot follow us.
 And when you live in fear in your country it hurts badly.
 I participated in the liberation struggle like many others and I wonder whether this is the thank you I’m getting,” she added.
 “My other concern is if they start the violence now when there are still two years to the 2018 elections, what will happen as we get near there and when will it stop?